KPavelI/dpd/README.md

 # Dissipative particle dynamics

-This is 2D domain decomposition realization.
+This is 2D domain decomposition implementation.

 You should compile fortran file and modify dpdconf.dat as you wish.